snowplow/iglu/2-repositories/iglu-server/README.md

 ## Quickstart guide

-Assuming [SBT][sbt] is installed, use the one-time `setup` subcommand to set up PostgreSQL entities that will be used by the Iglu Server:
+Assuming [SBT][sbt] is installed and a PostgreSQL database is set up, use the one-time `setup` subcommand to set up PostgreSQL entities that will be used by the Iglu Server:

 ```bash
 $ sbt "run setup --config application.conf"